|1 9 5 0|

 |Oct 6||The Crosby brothers appear on the Sgt.
 Bilko TV show.|

 |Oct 16||Lindsay is fined $263 for the drunken driving case on September 11.

-Bing films a guest spot in Bob Hope's film Alias Jesse James.
+Bing films a guest spot in Bob Hope's movie Alias Jesse James.

 |Nov||Kathryn hits a stationary vehicle while driving her Thunderbird after her heel got caught.|

 |Nov 18||It is announced that Bing has sold his Elko, Nevada ranch for more than $1 million.|

 |Nov 22||(6 - 7 p.m.)
 Appears on 'The Dean Martin Show' on NBC-TV singing 'Gigi' amongst other songs.
 Phil Harris and The Treniers are the other guests.|